 A mental health or insanity defense requires specific conditions to be met and also needs a strong and dedicated attorney with proven success in fighting for NGRI cases.
 If you or a loved one committed a crime due to a mental disorder, this should have a mitigating impact on your criminal charges.

-At the Law Offices of Nellie L. King, our team can help you if you are facing criminal charges and need a strong mental health defense.
+The Law Offices of Nellie L. King serve clients across the United States with full commitment to dignity and respect.
+She brings her experience as a mental illness defense attorney to each case with a relentless effort toward achieving optimal results for her clients.
 We can review your case and give you an informed understanding of the defenses available to you.
 You may be facing violent crime charges, drug charges, or other criminal offenses.
 Let our team help.
 Contact us today.